Exploring a genAI microlearning video series

 ## 🎯 Results

-This activity produced 1 pilot video for the first topic.
-Topic 2 was ultimately scratched because of competing business priorities and then due to staff medical leave.
-But as these developed, I had a sense that this was not the best attempt at a micro-learning series.
+This activity produced one pilot video for the first topic.
+Topic 2 was ultimately scratched because of competing business priorities and then due to a staff medical leave.
+But as these developed, I had a sense that this attempt at a microlearning series was not going to work.
 So I decided to prioritize building the [[2024, Getting started with genAI (video)]] series leveraging partnerships that I had with faculty.
-This series described above was ultimately scrapped.